Pre-Conference Morning Workshops

 - Understand how the partnership uses a population health approach and leverages data pre- and post-service

 - Use data to understand ROI

 - Develop a long-term follow up program via data

 - Discuss critical data points to collect including common metrics and changes in self-efficacy

 - How do changes indicate the value of the program?

-- Explore current initiatives and challenges that blend population health and individual health
+- Explore how the framework is being used to blend population health and individual health

 Former Secretary, Kansas Department of Health and Environment; Former State Health Officer, Former Medicaid Director

 Director of individual Advocacy and Family Support, Institute for Human Development